Vimalkanth-MJ/Smart-Water-Meter/README.md

-# 🚀Smart Prepaid Water Meter System! 🌊💧
+# ⚙️Smart Prepaid Water Meter💧

 This  solution incorporates LoRa technology to revolutionize the way water consumption is measured, monitored, and controlled.